 Bed bugs are nocturnal animals, so those who think you can’t get rid of them.
 While it is true that these parasitic insects hide during the day and come out at night to eat human blood.
 It is possible to find them during the day in extremely hot or cold weather wherever you live.
-So find out how to find bed bugs during the day.
+To find out how to find during the day.
 Bed bugs are found all over the world and are a common pest problem in many cities.
-There are several types of bed bugs that can prevent infection and damage to your home or property.
+There are several types of bed insects that can prevent infection and damage to your home or property.

-Bed bugs are parasites.
+These are parasites.
 They eat blood, usually at night when people are asleep and less active.
-Bed bugs have just become more frequent in the news as a taboo subject.
-Bed bugs are here.
-They are everywhere and exist on any flight of stairs in any home, even five star hotels, restaurants, playgrounds and movie theaters.
+Bed insects have just become more frequent in the news as a taboo subject.
+They are here.
+They are everywhere and exist on any flight of stairs in any home, even in five-star hotels, restaurants, playgrounds, and movie theaters.
 How could that be?
-Bed Bugs were almost completely eradicated by the use of DDT in the 1950s.

 Bed Bugs Look Into People’s Eyes

-Bed bugs live in the blood and need to be fed at least once to become adult bed bugs.
-So, it is a good idea to look for bed bugs when you see them during the day.
-Especially if you have a recent infection or an exterminator says you have no bed bugs.
-You should start your search as soon as possible because bed bugs can be hard to find at the beginning of a new infection.
+They live in the blood and need to be fed at least once to become adults it.
+So, it is a good idea to look for bugs when you see them during the day.
+Especially if you have a recent infection or an exterminator says you have no it.
+You should start your search as soon as possible because bugs can be hard to find at the beginning of a new infection.

 During the day, you can see them near their hiding places.
-For example, bed bugs are often found at the foot of the bed.
+For example, It is often found at the foot of the bed.
 They like to hide in cracks and crevices.
 You’ll find them on the baseboard, on the back of loose wallpaper, and under loose wallpaper with bed accessories.
-Also, they can be found on any furniture near the wall or near the wall, as well as on the clothes inside the drawer.
+Find on any furniture near the wall or near the wall, as well as on the clothes inside the drawer.
 These insects are extremely capable of going through cracks and holes.
 They are elusive; They hide during the day, making it difficult for humans to identify them.
-Bed bugs do not suck blood, but rather eat their host’s blood for five minutes at a time.
+This do not suck blood, but rather eat their host’s blood for five minutes at a time.
 The first sign of infection is usually a rash or bite on the skin.

 Bed Bugs Lay Eggs

-Bed bugs are flat, oval, brown and about the size of an apple seed.
-They can be hidden behind mattress seams, furniture, baseboards and photo frames, cracks in walls and ceilings and even in your luggage while traveling.
+They are flat, oval, brown, and about the size of an apple seed.
+Furniture, baseboards, and photo frames, cracks in walls and ceilings, and even in your luggage while traveling.
 The eggs are 1/16 inch long and have a transparent appearance – like small white rice grains.
-Bed bugs prefer to hide in places where they are not visible, such as cracks and fissures, loose wallpaper or electrical outlet covers and the back of furniture. – They crawl over five feet during their 2nd-3rd molt, which takes about a month.
+It prefers to hide in places where they are not visible, such as cracks and fissures, loose wallpaper or electrical outlet covers, and the back of furniture. – They crawl over five feet during their 2nd-3rd molt, which takes about a month.
 After their 3rd molt, they are able to fly. – It takes about a week for their eggs to hatch.

-Almost every month, the females lay their eggs, usually five to seven per day and may vary with temperature.
+Almost every month, the females lay their eggs, usually five to seven per day, and may vary with temperature.
 The bed bug egg resembles a small grain of rice.
 Bed bug nymphs look like adults, but they are small and red.
-However, bed bug eggs are pale yellow and slightly less smooth than spider eggs.
-Also, bed bug eggs are rounded at the tip whereas spider eggs often show more oval shape.
+However, bug eggs are pale yellow and slightly less smooth than spider eggs.
+Also, bug eggs are rounded at the tip whereas spider eggs often show a more oval shapes.

 When Bed Bugs Are Active

-Bed bugs are generally considered nocturnal and thus, most people believe that bed bugs are more active in the dark.
-When this theory is applied to bed bugs, a common misconception is that bed bugs will not be active during daylight hours.
+Bed bugs are generally considered nocturnal and thus, most people believe that bugs are more active in the dark.
+When this theory is applied to it a common misconception is that will not be active during daylight hours.
 In fact, like other insects, including mosquitoes, flies, and ants, bedbugs are found outside their hosts in search of food all day, including noon.
-If a bed bug stays close to a sleeping person.
+If a bug stays close to a sleeping person.
 They will bite that person and then return to their hiding place when people are awake during the day.
-So if it breaks once a day, bed bugs can be seen roaming around.
+So if it breaks once a day, It can be seen roaming around.

 Visit The Tea Bed

 After reading this article, you will learn how to find bed bugs during the day.
-Bed bugs are mainly active at night.
+They are mainly active at night.
 During the day, they will hide in their shelter and will not come out until it is dark.
-When they are more likely to come out to feed, you should inspect your bed for bed bugs and eggs.
+When they are more likely to come out to feed, you should inspect your for eggs.
 Inspect the furniture against the walls.
 Flip underground furniture, such as beds and chairs.
-Inspect curtains, rugs and carpets – these are common places to find bed bugs or eggs, as these insects like to stay in the fabric.
-You cover your mattress, box springs and pillows with bed bug proof cover.
+Inspect curtains, rugs, and carpets – these are common places to find bed bugs or eggs, as these insects like to stay in the fabric.
+You cover your mattress, box springs, and pillows with bed bug proof cover.